-It seems like yesterday that the blogs appeared.
-Over the years they have proved to be of much value for the technical and not-so-technical masses.
-The big boom in this social media outlet has enabled unprecedented sharing of ideas for the database professionals.
-The nature of databases and the blogging is to always be changing, but Log Buffer Edition stays, and here is the Log Buffer #267.
+It feels like blogs appeared just yesterday.
+Over the years, they have proved to be of much value for the technical and not-so-technical masses.
+The big boom in this social media outlet has enabled an unprecedented sharing of ideas for database professionals.
+The nature of databases and blogging is to always change, but Log Buffers are here to stay.

 Richard Foote says that one of the nice features of an IOT Secondary Index is that it contains the mandatory Primary Key of the IOT, which is always maintained and can be used to access the necessary rows of the IOT regardless of row movement within the IOT itself.

 Tanel Poder answers a question in the Twitter sphere about Exadata Smart Scan predicate offloading and sequence.NEXTVAL.

 Martin blogs about a long-overdue issue about a failure to load library.